pyscript/pyscript/docs/guides/passing-objects.md

 ### Using Pyodide's globals access

-The [PyScript JavaScript module](../reference/modules/pyscript.md)  exposes its underlying Pyodide runtime as `PyScript.runtime`, and maintains a reference to the [globals()](https://docs.python.org/3/library/functions.html#globals) dictionary of the Python namespace.
-Thus, any global variables in python are accessible in JavaScript at `PyScript.runtime.globals.get('my_variable_name')`
+The [PyScript JavaScript module](../reference/modules/pyscript.md)  exposes its underlying Pyodide interpreter as `PyScript.interpreter`, and maintains a reference to the [globals()](https://docs.python.org/3/library/functions.html#globals) dictionary of the Python namespace.
+Thus, any global variables in python are accessible in JavaScript at `PyScript.interpreter.globals.get('my_variable_name')`

 ```html
 <body>